Ron Estes

-Ronald Gene Estes (/'ɛstɪs/ ESS-tiss; born July 19, 1956) is an American politician who has been the U.S. representative for since April 2017.
-A member of the Republican Party, he served as Kansas State Treasurer from 2011 to 2017.
+Ronald Gene Estes (/'ɛstɪs/ ESS-tiss; born July 19, 1956) is an American politician and civil engineer serving as the U.S. representative for since 2017.
+A member of the Republican Party, he previously served as the 39th Kansas State Treasurer from 2011 until his resignation in 2017 and as treasurer of Sedgwick County from 2004 to 2010.

 A fifth-generation Kansan, Estes studied engineering and business at Tennessee Tech.
 He began his career as a consultant and executive in various manufacturing and service industries.
 Estes was elected treasurer of Sedgwick County in 2004 and reelected in 2008.
 He was elected Kansas State Treasurer in 2010 and reelected in 2014.
 After U.S. Representative Mike Pompeo resigned to become Director of the Central Intelligence Agency, Estes won the special election for the seat and was sworn in on April 25, 2017.
 He is the dean of Kansas's House delegation.

 Early life and education

 Estes was born in Topeka, Kansas, and is a fifth-generation Kansan.
 He earned a Bachelor of Science degree in civil engineering and a Master of Business Administration from Tennessee Tech, where he was selected for membership in Omicron Delta Kappa - The National Leadership Honor Society.